microsoft/atlas-design/css/src/atomics/README.md

 - `tablet`, representing screens tablet and larger.
 - `desktop`, representing screen desktop width and larger.
-- `widescreen`, representing very wide screens to inifinity.
+- `widescreen`, representing very wide screens to infinity.

 Use a mobile first approach when using Atomics, including the universally applicable class (i.e. the one that does not have a screensize at the end), and when necessary overwrite its values on larger screens.